(Photographer Joycelyn Cabal)

-Kumumea was born from a place of strength – with the physical and emotional strain that this cancer had cast on her life, Lai Sha began to sew as a way of coping with it.
-To focus her energy on something that would bring beauty to the world, she started sewing by sight, and still does to this day.
+Kumumea was born from a place of strength – with the physical and emotional strain that cancer had cast on her life, Lai Sha began to sew as a way of coping with it.
+To focus her energy on something that would bring beauty to the world, she started sewing, and still does to this day.
 When friends and family caught wind of the pieces she was creating, they suggested that she take the brand to the next level.

 Now with her small team, Lai Sha continues to design new models in limited edition.
 It’s through this process that she can maintain her creativity and flexibility, allowing her to create in that moment.
 Kumumea is a passion project that will always be there to comfort her, but it is not a duty nor obligation.